CBD Oil Spectrums | 3 Main Types and Differences Between Them

 There’s no denying it.
 CBD is everywhere.
 In our previous blog we discussed what CBD is, and its uses.
 Now, it’s time to discuss some of the details and differences in the actual types of CBD products.

 There’s still a lot of confusion around the types of CBD Spectrums out there.
 Specifically, what they are and what kind is the right one for each individual.

 Currently, there are 3 main types of CBD Spectrum products in the market:

-Then there are those manufacturers that sell multiple types of spectrum, with each kind being clearly labeled on the product itself.
+Then there are brands that sell all types, such as CBDistillery, with each spectrum being clearly labeled on the product itself.

 Typically, full spectrum and broad spectrum products will cost more money, than CBD isolate.
 Keep in mind you get a lot more than just CBD for your money.